awaregroup/IIALab/labs/Lab01.md

 **Note:** if your device doesn't show, in the list, read the IP Address from the display and enter that in your browser on port 8080.
 For example: http://192.168.88.200:8080

-3. In your browser enter the default username and password:
+3. In your browser enter the default username and password, that we just set:

 |Name    |Value|
 |--------|-----|